amarinderthind/CGRphylo/README.md

 ##### Visualization of CGR plot
-CGRs for each sequence can be visualized by selecting the sequence. 'cgrplot' function creates the 'x' and 'y' cordinates for each base pair (to plot on CRG plot).
+CGRs for each sequence can be visualized by selecting the sequence. `cgrplot` function creates the 'x' and 'y' cordinates for each base pair (to plot on CRG plot).

 ```
 source('cgrplot.r')